 - Product descriptions

 Your customers have tons of options out there.
 Keeping that in mind, you should move them delicately through this stage.
 Some of the things you can do to influence their purchase decision subtly are as follows:

 Do Focus on Decision-Making Content

 Content creation here is a direct line process.
 You make them understand that the solution you are offering is the best one in the market.
 And they decide to buy your services.
 Keeping this in mind, content should be formulated in a way that aids in decision-making.

 You can also consider adding pages that compare your product to other companies at this stage.
 You can also mention how your products or services can benefit your customers.

 Make sure to stress your USP (Unique Selling Point).
 USP is how you set yourself apart from the rest of the competition.

-When creating content for this stage, include a clear CTA button.
-Please do not assume that your audience knows what to do next.
+When creating content for this stage, include a clear CTA (call to action) button.
+Do not assume that your audience knows what to do next.
 Make sure to point it out to them.
 Tell them the exact steps that you want them to take.

 Do Divert Some Attention Here

 It is easy to be tied up with the rest of the funnel and ignore this part of the content marketing funnel.
 Since the top of the funnel requires more frequent content creation than the bottom of the funnel, this happens a lot.